lostpebble/pebblebed/README.md

 By default all properties on your entities will be indexed.
 This can become costly depending on the amount of indexed properties on an entity.
 To prevent this for certain properties set them in this string array.

 Limitations in the way the Datastore library currently works means that you need to set each property that you don't want indexed in an embedded object.
 See this issue: https://github.com/GoogleCloudPlatform/google-cloud-node/issues/2510

+---

+Schemas are contracts between your JavaScript objects and the eventual stored objects in the datastore.
+In that sense, you need to pay close attention to how you define each property in the schema.
+Let's go over the options for each property on the schema:

 ### Entity Property Definition